-When it comes to divorce, property can be a tricky issue, depending on where you live.
+When it comes to divorce, property ownership can be a tricky issue.
 In California, for example, the formula for dividing marital property is pretty straightforward.
 It's a community property state, so both you and your spouse are entitled to half the assets acquired during your marriage.
 Most states don't follow community property law, however.
 The fact that inheritances such as trust funds may or may not be considered marital property further complicates things.

 Inheritances as Separate Property

-Many states make a distinction between marital and separate property, and only marital property is subject to division in a divorce – either 50/50 in a community property state, or possibly more unevenly in one of the other equitable distribution states.
+Many states make a distinction between marital and separate property, and only marital property is subject to division in a divorce.
+This typically occurs either as a 50/50 split in a community property state, or possibly in other proportions in one of the other equitable distribution states.
 Separate property is typically defined as anything you owned before you got married, or anything you receive through bequest or as a gift during the marriage.
 Unless the trust names your husband as a beneficiary as well, he would have no right to any part of the asset if you divorce in one of these states.
 Even then, he would only receive the funds bequeathed to him, not those intended for you.
-But as with any general rule, exceptions exist.
+As with any general rule, however, exceptions do exist.

 Exceptions to the Rule